anuket-project/anuket-specifications/CONTRIBUTING.md

   - Title needs to be in the following format [WSx Chx].
     - WSx: The name of the work stream it is targeting.
     - Chx: The name of the chapter it is targeting (if applicable).
+- Upon Creation, Issues must be correctly set with the correct **Project Name**.
+  - Project Name = Workstream Name.
-- Issues should be correctly set with the correct Project and Milestone.
+- Issues must be correctly set with the right labels and Milestone by WSL.
-  - Milestone = the upcoming release related to the issue/PR.
+  - Relevant Milestone for the upcoming release (M1 - M6).
-  - Project = Work stream.
 - Workstream Leads has the sole responsibility to assign issues to individuals to address them.
 - **self assignment** are NOT recommended.
 Contributors may ask WSL (via comment or others) to get the issue assigned to them if they would like to work on it.
   - This is to make sure items are worked based on priorities and right reasoning.